theotchlx/A-SABR/exercises/1-asabr-static-parsing/README.md

 ## Motivation

 A-SABR is designed to be extensible, and one main aspect is the ability to define new resource management for nodes and contacts.
-Some new resource management may require additionnal information from contact planning, that must be embedded in the contact plans.
+Some new resource management may require additional information from contact planning that must be embedded in the contact plans.

 This requires contact plan format extensions with a registration system that does not require the library source to be modified.
 The following excercise will go through the base principles.

 ## Components of a node or a contact (*elements*)

 **From the previous exercise:** We know from the Node and Contact source code, that any *element* is composed of a **base** being a `ContactInfo` or a `NodeInfo`, and a templated **manager** part being of type `CM` (implementing the `ContactManager` or `NodeManager` trait):

 ```rust